nautobot/nautobot/docs/configuration/optional-settings.md

 ---

-## REPORTS_ROOT

-Default: `$INSTALL_ROOT/nautobot_root/reports/`

-The file path to a location where [jobs](../additional-features/jobs.md) can be located.
-By default, this is the `nautobot_root/reports/` directory within the base Nautobot installation path.

-!!! warning
-    This setting is deprecated and will be removed in a future release.
-Use `JOBS_ROOT` instead.

----

 ## RQ_DEFAULT_TIMEOUT

 Default: `300`

 The maximum execution time of a background task (such as running a [job](../additional-features/jobs.md)), in seconds.

----

-## SCRIPTS_ROOT

-Default: `$INSTALL_ROOT/nautobot_root/scripts/`

-The file path to a directory where [jobs](../additional-features/jobs.md) can be located.
-By default, this is the `nautobot_root/scripts/` directory within the base Nautobot installation path.

-!!! warning
-    This setting is deprecated and will be removed in a future release.
-Use `JOBS_ROOT` instead.

 ---